smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 these Detailed Job Messages can be viewed by following this navigation
-path: start by using either (1) a double-left mouse click on the job name, or (2) a right mouse click on the job name and then a left mouse click in the context menu on the title \"Job Information.\" Next, click on the following tabs and titles: (Job Information\... -\> Configuration -\> Operations Related\... -\> Detailed Job Messages).
+path: start by using either (1) a double-left mouse click on the job name, or (2) a right mouse click on the job name and then a left mouse click in the context menu on the title "Job Information."
+Next, click on the following tabs and titles: (Job Information\... -\> Configuration -\> Operations Related\... -\> Detailed Job Messages).